Singular-Genomics/G4X-helpers/docs/installation/index.md

 # Installing G4X-helpers

 These pages explain how you can obtain G4X-helpers and set up your system to use it.
-Installation can be done either via source installation or utilizing a Docker image.
+Installation can be done either from source with Docker.
-Which route to choose depends on your use-case.
+Which route to choose depends on your use case.

 <br>